Nexmo/station/_tutorials/smart-local-numbers.md

 # Voice - Smart Local Numbers

 While toll-free numbers can be expensive, they're also one of the least personal ways to provide a customer with a way to reach you.
-So with that in mind, we're going to replace your expensive toll-free number with multiple localised regional numbers.
+So with that in mind, we're going to replace your expensive toll-free number with multiple localized regional numbers.
 This will allow you to give your customers a friendly local number to dial while saving you on expensive toll-free number rental costs.

 Additionally, with the power of local numbers, we will show you how you can take some smart steps to provide a more bespoke experience for anyone dialled in, while simultaneously collecting valuable information about your customer's ever changing requirements.